noaa-ocs-modeling/autoval/README.md

    ```
    git clone -b v3.0.0 https://github.com/noaa-ocs-modeling/autoval.git
    ```
+   If you have already downloaded Autoval v3.0.0 and only want to update the code, please navigate to the Autoval folder directory.
+Inside the Autoval directory, run `git pull origin`.

 ## Setup Python Environment

    - We recommend setting up a Conda virtual environment to manage dependencies.
 If you haven't already, install Conda by following the instructions [here](https://docs.anaconda.com/free/miniconda/).